dirtsimple/php-server/README.md

 * `php-fpm` pool parameters can be set with environment vars (`FPM_PM`, `FPM_MAX_CHILDREN`, `FPM_START_SERVERS`, `FPM_MIN_SPARE_SERVERS`, `FPM_MAX_SPARE_SERVERS`, `FPM_MAX_REQUESTS`)
 * nginx's `set_real_ip_from` is recursive, and supports Cloudflare (via `REAL_IP_CLOUDFLARE=true`) as well as your own load balancers/proxies (via `REAL_IP_FROM`)
 * Additional alpine APKs, PHP core extensions, and pecl extensions can be installed using the `EXTRA_APKS`, `EXTRA_EXTS`, and `EXTRA_PECL` build-time arguments, respectively.
-* composer-installed files are properly chowned, and cloned files are chowned to the correct `PUID`/`PGID` instead of the default `nginx` uid/gid
 * `sendfile` is turned on for optimal static file performance, unless you set `VIRTUALBOX_DEV=true`
 * Configuration files don't grow on each container restart
-* nginx and composer are run as the nginx/`PUID` user, not root (and there's a handy `as-nginx` script for running other things that way)
-* You can explicitly control what directories can be read or written to by the webserver and PHP using the `NGINX_READABLE` and `NGINX_WRITABLE` lists
+* Developer and server priviliges are kept separate: git and composer are run as a `developer` user rather than as root, and files are owned by that user.
+To be written to by PHP and the web server, files or directories must be explicitly listed in `NGINX_WRITABLE`.
+The whole codebase is `NGINX_READABLE` by default, but can be made more restrictive by listing specific directories.
-* You can mount your code anywhere, not just `/var/www/html` (just set `CODE_BASE` wherever you like)
+* You can mount your code anywhere, not just `/var/www/html` (just set `CODE_BASE` to whatever directory you like)

 ### Adding Your Code